 In 1995, I was living in Waltham, Massachusetts, less than a mile away from The Outer Limits, a comic shop that had been there since the early 1980s, and is, in fact, still there to this day.
 While it was the Marvel Universe trading cards and the X-Men cartoon that got me interested in reading comic books, it was the availability of them given to me by The Outer Limits being right up the street from my home that fostered my love for the medium.

 Quarter bins are a great way to get new readers.
-Comics retailers, don’t ever overlook the importance of getting Middle School kids into the medium.
+Retailers, don’t ever overlook the importance of getting Middle School kids into comics.

 In 1995, I was also subscribed to GamePro Magazine, keeping up with what was going on the final days of 16-bit gaming.
 The Sega Saturn and Sony Playstation were both released that year, but I was still perfectly happy with my Nintendo, Super Nintendo, and Sega Genesis.